Chapter 8 Large data sets

 Cloud-based Earth Observation processing platforms like Google Earth Engine (Gorelick et al. 2017) or Sentinel Hub recognize this and let users work with datasets up to the petabyte range rather easily and with a great deal of interactivity.
 They share the following properties:

-- computations are posponed as long as possible (lazy evaluation),
+- computations are postponed as long as possible (lazy evaluation)

 This is similar to the

 dbplyr interface to databases and

 cloud-based analytics environments, but differs in the aspect of